-This course will apply the information introduced in Sociology to the study of socialization, social organizations, social institutions and social problems.
-This course will take the concepts introduced and developed in Sociology 1 and build the connections to the different institutions that socialize us.
+This course will cover the study of socialization, social organizations, social institutions and social problems.
+This course will build connections to the different institutions that socialize us.
 We will look at our society and our responsibility and role in it.
 Social issues that impact our lives and society will be a focus in this class.
 (NCAA)